 ITP Debug Mode: Intelligent Tracking Prevention is a privacy feature that detects which domains have the ability to track the user cross-site and either partition the domain’s cookies or purges its website data altogether.

-Storage Access API: Allows for authenticated embeds while continuing to protect customers’ privacy by default.
+Storage Access API: This allows for authenticated embeds while continuing to protect customers’ privacy by default.

 VisualViewportAPI: The Visual Viewport API provides an explicit mechanism for querying and modifying the properties of the visual viewport.
 The visual viewport is the visual portion of a screen excluding on-screen keyboards, areas outside of a pinch-zoom area, or any other on-screen artifact that doesn’t scale with the dimensions of a page.